openai/baselines/docs/viz/viz.md

 <img  src="https://storage.googleapis.com/baselines/assets/viz/Screen%20Shot%202018-11-02%20at%204.42.52%20PM.png" width="720">

-The lighter shade shows the standard deviation of data, and darker shade - error in estimate of the mean (that is, standard deviation divided by sqare root of number of seeds) Note that averaging over seeds requires resampling to a common grid, which, in turn, requires smoothing (using language of signal processing, we need to do low-pass filtering before resampling to avoid aliasing effects).
+The lighter shade shows the standard deviation of data, and darker shade - error in estimate of the mean (that is, standard deviation divided by square root of number of seeds) Note that averaging over seeds requires resampling to a common grid, which, in turn, requires smoothing (using language of signal processing, we need to do low-pass filtering before resampling to avoid aliasing effects).
 You can change the amount of smoothing by adjusting `resample` and `smooth_step` arguments to achieve desired smoothing effect